basdirks/dragonfly/README.md

 - The name of a model must be unique.
 - The name of a field must be unique within a model.
 - Arrays may not be nested.
-- Referenced types must be defined inside the application.
+- Applications must define all types referenced by models.

 ### EBNF